paulolaque/rio-airbnb-pricingmodel-xgboost-rforest/README.md

 # rio-airbnb-pricingmodel-xgboost-rforest
-Price predictions using xgboost and random forest for Airbnbs in Rio
+Analizing feature importance modelling with xgboost and random forest for Airbnbs in Rio de Janeiro/Brazil.
+I used the listings.csv ofr  Rio de Janeiro available in  http://insideairbnb.com/get-the-data